 Federal Student Loans

-Please visit studentaid.gov for more information regarding student loans and up-to-date information regarding various relief opportunities for federal student loans including suspending interest and payments.
+Please visit studentaid.gov for more information regarding student loans and up-to-date information regarding various relief opportunities for federal student loans including loan amounts and payments.

 Loans are available to parents of dependent students to help cover the difference between the cost of attendance and any financial aid awarded to the student.
 Parents have the option of the Federal Parent Loan for Undergraduate Students (PLUS) and loans offered by private lenders.
 For a comparison on these options click here.